Updated September 2021

 THE ALPHABET SOUP OF THE FINANCE WORLD

 But first, who exactly is a financial advisor?
 What sort of training and certification did they have to go through to get that title?
-For a veterinarian, seeing the letters “DVM” or “VMD” after his/her name gives us confidence that the individual graduated from an accredited school and went through a rigorous program in order to earn those letters.
+For a veterinarian, seeing the letters “DVM” or “VMD” after their name gives us confidence that the individual graduated from an accredited school and went through a rigorous program in order to earn those letters.

 However, did you know that there is no equivalent degree or certification for someone who calls themselves a financial advisor?
 Anyone can actually make a business card and just claim that they are a financial advisor since there is virtually no regulation overseeing this designation.
 In fact, they could also just call themselves a financial planner, a wealth manager, a financial consultant, or a plethora of other names since many of these titles don’t require any special licensing.